 9. Setting up Logs Rotation for ModSecurity

-In order to implement log rotation mechanism for ModSecurity the file /etc/logrotate.d/modsec
+In order to implement log rotation mechanism for ModSecurity the file /etc/logrotate.d/modsec must be created and the following content added into it.

 /var/log/modsec_audit.log